The effect of a longitudinal density gradient on electron plasma wake field acceleration: The model and results

 \section{The model and results}

 The simulation is carried out using EPOCH, a fully electromagnetic (EM), relativistic PIC code \cite{a15}.
 EPOCH is freely available for download from \url{https://cfsa-pmw.warwick.ac.uk}.
-We carried out seven numerical runs in total.
+In total seven numerical runs were carried out.
 Three runs with uniform, increasing (positive) and negative (decreasing) density gradients in three and two spatial dimensions (3D and 2D), and one run with uniform density in one spatial dimension (1D).
+Only 3D results are presented here.
 See supplemental material at \url{http://ph.qmul.ac.uk/~tsiklauri/pwfa1} for the seven input parameter files used in the simulation.
 The simulation parameters are similar to SLAC's FACET experiment \cite{facet} and to Ref.\cite{l14}.
 In uniform density runs plasma number density is set to $n_e=n_i=n_0=5\times10^{22}$ m$^{-3}$.
 As described in Ref.\cite{m99}, plasma source in such experiments as FACET is produced by photo-ionization of Lithium vapor contained in heat-pipe oven.
-We set similar parameters: Lithium plasma temperature of $T=2.5\times10^{4}$ K and mass ratio of $m_i/m_e=12853.1$.
+Here similar parameters are used: Lithium plasma temperature of $T=2.5\times10^{4}$ K and mass ratio of $m_i/m_e=12853.1$.
 Both electron bunch temperatures are also set to $T_b=2.5\times10^{4}$ K, producing a very narrow energy/velocity distribution spread (see the two bottom panels in Fig.\ref{fig3}).
 The simulations domain is split into $n_x \times n_y \times n_z=7992 \times 24 \times 24$ grid cells in x-, y- and z-directions, respectively.
 The actual simulated domain size is within following bounds $0 \leq x_{max} \leq 10.529748$ cm and $0 \leq y_{max},z_{max} \leq 234.229$ $\mu$m.
 This implies the unit grid size in x-direction is $270 \lambda_D$, while in y- and z-directions grid size is $200 \lambda_D$.
 Here $\lambda_D = v_{th,e}/\omega_{pe}=0.048798$ $\mu$m is the Debye length, with $v_{th,e}/c=\sqrt{k_B T/m_e}/c=0.00205332$ being electron thermal speed and $\omega_{pe}=1.2614673\times10^{13}$ Hz rad is the plasma frequency.
 It maybe counter-intuitive that simulations with under-resolved Debye length are valid.
 The validity is two-fold: (i) the typical total energy error in our simulations (see e.g. Fig.\ref{fig4}) is 0.00065; (ii) the experimentally validated simulation results of Ref.\cite{l14} use $512^3$ grids, which means their grid sizes in y- and z-directions are under-resolved by a factor of $4918/512=9.6$ (this is because $4918 \lambda_D$ fit into their y- and z-direction domain sizes of 240 $\mu$m).
 Thus it is acceptable to under-resolve Debye length in such simulations as the electron beams are in blow out regime.
 This is understandable, because in plasma PIC simulation unscreened electric fields, within the under-resolved Debye sphere, lead to onset of numerical instabilities that result in what is known as "numerical heating".
 The latter manifests itself through the total energy increase.
 On contrary, because finite differencing always leads to a numerical diffusion, the total energy must decrease in time.
 When it increases in time this means that numerical instability is triggered.
 However, if the total energy error (see e.g. Fig.\ref{fig4}) is 0.00065 (i.e. 0.065 percent) such simulations are acceptable.
+The possible reason why under-resolving of Debye length by factor of 200 in the transverse direction is acceptable, is because resolving $\lambda_D$ is usually needed to correctly treat collective plasma effects such as plasma oscillation.
+For the plasma wake field acceleration the relevant spatial scale is electron inertial length $c/\omega_{pe}$.
+For the parameters considered $c/\omega_{pe}=23.765183$ $\mu$m which means that this spatial scale is resolved with $23.765/(200\times 0.0488)=2.4$ grid points (recall that $\lambda_D=0.048798$ $\mu$m).
+This is not ideal, but since the energy error is small the results are valid, as typically acceptable level of error is $\approx 0.1-1\%$.